stengerh/foo_uie_wsh_panel_mod/readme.md

 - CHG: Safe mode disabled by default.
 If you're reading this, you're probably going to be using scripts that require this!
 - FIX: EstimateLineWrap no longer leaves stray punctuation when wrapping text at end of line.
 ```

+##Compiling

+All required files are included using relative paths so it should compile as-is.
+I used Visual Studio 2013 Community Edition Update 4 which is completely free.